43081j/eslint-plugin-wc/docs/no-typos.md

-# Detects misspellings of lifecycle methods (lifecycle-spelling)
+# Detects misspellings of common features (no-typos)

-Lifecycle methods of custom elements can often be easily misspelled.
+Several known features such as methods and properties of web components can easily be misspelled.

 ## Rule Details

-This rule detects common misspellings of custom element lifecycle methods.
+This rule detects common misspellings.

 The following patterns are considered warnings: